 Turn L onto Panoramic Highway.
 The steep stuff continues for another mile or so—then it’s flat, nearly flat, or gentle climbing to the summit at Pantoll Rd.
 The entire leg is part of the Mt.
 Tam ride, where’s it’s going in the opposite direction.
 The first couple of miles, until you enter Mt.
 Tam State Park, is built up and busy—the only miles of the loop I don’t enjoy.
 Once in the park, you should have the roads largely to yourself, if it’s before 10 am.
 From the park sign almost to your car, the woods are famously beautiful.

-At the intersection with Pantoll Rd., there’s an unmissable summit and you plummet 4 miles to Hwy 1.
+At the intersection with Pantoll Rd., there’s an unmissable summit where you leave our Mt.
+Tam ride loop (which goes R) and go straight.
+You now plummet 4 miles to Hwy 1.
 It’s a great descent, in our Best Descents list.
 The road surface (until the last mile) is perfect, the curves are nicely shaped, the woods are glorious, and you’re probably faster than the car traffic so they won’t bother you.
 Near the bottom you come out of the trees, you get great vistas of the ocean and Stinson Beach to the north, and the road surface goes to hell, enough to seriously impact your joy.